 7. On notice being issued to the Respondent, it filed written statement denying all material allegations of the Appellant.
 It submitted that Appellant has claimed exorbitant amount towards cost of repairing and in fact no such payments were made to either of the two workshops.
 The receipts produced by Appellant have been fabricated only with an intention to claim an unreasonably large amount from the Respondent.

-10. During the course of hearing on the suggestion being made by the learned Counsel for the parties, the District Forum issued a direction that an authorized officer of the R.T.A., Murshidabad be asked to appear before the Forum with relevant register and documents to establish whether the said driver of the bus in question was holding driving licence bearing No. OD-676/96 or not.
+10. During the course of hearing on the suggestion being made by the learned Counsel for the parties, the District Forum issued a direction that an authorized officer of the R.T.A., Murshidabad be asked to appear before the Forum with relevant register and documents to establish whether the said driver of the bus in question was holding driving license bearing No. OD-676/96 or not.

 12. Considering the matter from all angles the District Forum was pleased to allow the complaint of the Appellant and directed the Respondent to pay to the Appellant a total sum of Rs.
 4,00,000/- together with an interest at the rate of 9%, if the payment was not made within two months from the date of the said order.

 13. This order was subject matter of challenge before the State Consumer Disputes Redressal Commission, West Bengal in an appeal filed under Section 15 of the Act.
-The State Commission also perused the matter in due detail and agreed with the findings that at the relevant point of time bus was being driven by a person holding a valid driving licence.
+The State Commission also perused the matter in due detail and agreed with the findings that at the relevant point of time bus was being driven by a person holding a valid driving license.
 However, it came to the conclusion that Appellant would be entitled to a sum of Rs.
 2,72,517/- only, which was assessed as damages by the Surveyor.
 The amount was ordered to be paid within six weeks failing which it will carry interest at the rate of 9% per annum till the amount is paid in full.
 Thus, the finding of the District Forum were confirmed by the State Commission except that the amount was reduced as mentioned above.

 14. Against the aforesaid orders of District Forum and State Commission, Respondent preferred a Revision Petition under Section 21(b) of the Act, before the National Consumer Disputes Redressal Commission (for short, `National Commission’).
 National Commission after considering the matter came to the conclusion that the driver of the bus at the relevant point of time was not holding a valid driving licence.
 Accordingly, it allowed the plea of the Respondent and thereby set aside and quashed the orders passed by District Forum and State Commission.
 Hence this Appeal.